-Hiring developers (especially React.js developers) has become insanely difficult over the last few years.
+Hiring developers (especially React developers) has become insanely difficult over the last few years.

-Especially if you are living in countries like the USA, UK, Netherlands, Norway or Denmark, you’ve most likely experienced how tough it is to hire talented and reliable React developers.
+Specifically if you are living in countries like the USA, UK, Netherlands, Norway or Denmark, you’ve most likely experienced how tough it is to hire a talented and reliable React developer.

 As a leader who is growing/scaling a company, the most important skill that you should have or learn is:

 Hiring great people who fit their roles and your company’s culture.

 During the last five years at Brainhub, we’ve figured out that the process of finding and hiring talented React.js developers is like making sales.
 I’d like to share with you what we’ve learned and the processes we have established for ourselves: